dotsd/sustainable-supply-chain-optimizer/README.md

 - **Fallback Mode**: Works with or without Strands SDK

 ### ✅ **AWS Cloud Integration**
+### ☁️ Optional: AWS AgentCore Integration (Scaffolding)
+If you enable `USE_AWS_AGENTCORE=1` and have the (future) AgentCore SDK installed, the system will:
+- Register local agents as callable remote tools
+- Attempt to execute the workflow through AgentCore before local fallback
+- Attach `agentcore_used` + execution `trace` to `orchestration_metadata`

+File reference: `orchestration/agentcore_adapter.py`
 - **Bedrock Agents**: Claude 3 Sonnet for AI capabilities
 - **Lambda Functions**: Serverless agent orchestration
 - **S3 & Glue**: CSV data ingestion and cataloging